Tomodoro/youtube-viewer/README.md

 ## Known issues
 1. *VLC must be added to path manually.

-2. VLC gets pushed to the background with `:!video` and it must be closed from Task Manager.
+~~2.
+VLC gets pushed to the background with `:!video` and it must be closed from Task Manager.~~

+2. VLC will always show GUI, even with `!video` option.
 3. VLC *needs* that `youtube-dl` is available on PATH, even if it is `yt-dlp` renamed.
 4. json module from python cannot handle backslashes, therefore the full path of vlc excecutable cannot be set there